f4exb/sdrangel/plugins/feature/ambe/readme.md

 Control AMBE3000 serial a.k.a.
 DV serial devices or AMBE server addresses to use for AMBE digital voice processing.

-&#9888; Note: this plugin is supported in Linux only.

 DV serial devices are supported using the [SerialDV](https://github.com/f4exb/serialDV) library that is a mandatory requirement for this feature to be compiled.
 Therefore you have to compile and install SerialDV in your system.
 Please refer to this project Readme.md to compile and install SerialDV. f you install it in a custom location say `/opt/install/serialdv` you will need to add this define to the cmake command: `-DSERIALDV_DIR=/opt/install/serialdv`

 To effectively use serial DV devices for AMBE decoding you will have to add at least one device to the list of AMBE devices (6) in use.